 Q) Which countries belong to the "third country" category?

-A) Except for EU and EEA-EFTA countries, “third countries” are all the other countries of the world, including the USA, Canada, Switzerland, and Japan, among others.
+A) Except for EU and EEA-EFTA countries and UK, Turkey, the former Yugoslav Republic of Macedonia (FYROM) and Serbia, “third countries” are all the other countries of the world, including the USA, Canada, Switzerland, and Japan, among others.

 Q) How can I find out if my degree is eligible or not?